A View From the Heights of Middle Age

-And fill my heart with the love of truth, and make my acts my core.
+And fill my heart with the love of life, and make my acts my core.

 Shake once more the tree of life, and let its fruit fall near,

-And do not bother me with built-up lies I do not want to hear.
+And do not bother me with other truths I do not want to hear.

 Let me love the place I'm in.
 Let me love the day.

 Let me love the ones I'm with, and let me stay and stay.